NateEag/how-i-code/content/data-preservation.rst

 The most common storage media can fail in a `handful of years`_, or sometimes `just a few months`_.

-Even `theoretically-immutable media`_ `degrade and fail`_ quickly in some cases.
+Even `theoretically-immutable media`_ can `degrade and fail`_ quickly.
 Although there are variations `meant to last a millenia`_, they are only a few years old.
 No digital storage system has existed for more than a few decades, and we do not know how long any of them will last.

 When digital media fail, it tends to be catastrophic.
 Even a small malfunction or scratch can render the stored data unreadable, requiring `expensive